JNRowe/jnrowe.github.io/articles/tips/Making_a_nice_home.rst

 See :gist:`208207`

-If this rule is called after a ``git pull`` is issued then the files always have the correct permissions.
+If this rule is called after a :command:`git pull` is issued then the files always have the correct permissions.

 vim hacks
 ---------

-I also call ``make`` in some subdirectories, the most interesting one is probably for ``.vim``::
+I also call :command:`make` in some subdirectories, the most interesting one is probably for ``.vim``::

     CTAGS := exuberant-ctags